iObedson/hugo-starter-netlify-cms/content/_index.md

 ---
-title: "Hi There"
+title: My New Hugy
-blurb: "Welcome to your new Hugo site."
+blurb: "Welcome iObedson Blog "
 section:
-    heading: "A Subsection"
+  heading: A Subsection
-    text: "You can put even more content in here."
+  text: You can put even more content in here.
 ---